ben-mulhern/cd-collection/README.md

 Basic web app to learn some Angular, ScalaJS and Http4s.
 Uses Scala, Sqlest and H2 db for backend.

 #To-do
 1) Re-write JS with ScalaJS

-2) Address issues with serialisation (non-standard characters).
-Probably want an alternative serialisation library.

-3) Finish the other pages & services (albums)
+2) Finish the other pages & services (albums)

-4) Figure out how all the Angular dependencies work - do I need to check them into my repo or can I get SBT to handle it?
+3) Figure out how all the Angular dependencies work - do I need to check them into my repo or can I get SBT to handle it?

-5) Handle window forms better (well, at all)
+4) Handle window forms better (well, at all)

-6) Add artist search function
+5) Add artist search function

+6) Add validation for artists to only allow one level of parenthood

+7) Get serialisation working for responses

+8) Get responses properly implemented in create method

 #To run
 Currently you have to manually create the tables in the H2 db (see SQL source for details)